Dig for Victory in the UK rationing and shortages of WW2

 During World War Two, the UK Government did what it could to encourage the public to grow vegetables so that the country could become more self-sufficient for food.
 The campaign was known as Dig for Victory.
 This page is about the use of back gardens, allotments and less usual spaces that people planted and how they obtained the seeds.

-By the webmaster: her childhood recollections with further research and contributions from others who lived at the time
+By the webmaster: her early recollections with further research and contributions from others who lived at the time

 The Dig for Victory campaign

 One of the spearheads of the Government campaign to make Britain more self-sufficient for food in World War Two was to encourage the public to grow vegetables in their gardens other available spaces such as allotments.

 This feature of the wider campaign was called Dig for Victory.
 Rationing was so severe that householders needed little encouragement grow their own.